 When young people are immersed in creative activities, the results are profound.
 Students improve skills in critical-thinking, problem-solving, collaboration and communication.
 They develop a great deal of confidence and self-esteem from the experience of accomplishing a project and being able to talk about their process with their peers.
 Finally, as recent studies have shown, integrating arts into core curriculum areas not only encourages engagement in subject matter but also can be linked to overall student achievement.

 MOCHA was founded in 1989 by Jill Vialet and Mary Marx to help families and communities celebrate the art and creativity of their children.
 In the early 1990’s MOCHA developed artist residency programs in partnership with local schools and brought children’s art exhibits to community sites, including hospitals and city buildings.
 We have partnered with numerous arts and educational organizations to develop programs related to literacy, healing and community empowerment.
-In 2013 we moved to a beautiful historic building, 1625 Clay Street.
+In 2018 we moved to a new location in Oakland’s City Center.
 We believe that this location will enhance our presence as a leading East Bay cultural institution, allowing us to provide more services and new programming to families and youth, and help the city create more family-oriented destinations in the downtown area.